rei/rei-cedar-docs/docs/components/alert/README.md

 - As confirmation that a task was completed successfully (see [Success](../alert/#success) type)
 - As contextual information that might need their attention (see [Informational](../alert/#informational) type)

-## Don’t use when

-TODO
-- page-level notifications, dismissible, promotional info?

-## The Basics

-TODO

-## Content
-- Use full sentences with punctuation
-- Use sentence case
-- Validation messages should tell users how to correct the error, e.g. “Enter a valid email address.”
-Don’t simply state the problem, e.g. “Field is blank.”

-## Do / Don't

-TODO

 # API